 CBSE has launched the Budding Authors program in the second anniversary of launching the reading mission.
 This means that writing is the next step after reading.
 So, if you read lots of books, you will get ideas on how to write better.

 How to Write a Story?
 A Guide for Budding Authors

 Just as you need the right ingredients to make tasty lemonade, the same way you need the right ingredients to make an interesting story.
 A good story has several elements/ingredients which capture your attention while you get entangled in the storyline.
 This article will give you ideas about how to write a story, especially for budding authors.
 So, how does an author write a story?

 A story has story elements, a sequence of events, the main theme, and a plot.
 I think everything we talk about in our daily life is a story.
 Something happens and you describe it to someone, then it’s a story.
 These are the story elements.

 A story is about someone or something.
 The story takes place somewhere and has a background.
 There is some emotional aspect to the events too.
 In a good, interesting story, there is some challenge or difficulty that is resolved in the end.

 Some stories are short, some have sequels.
 Some are long stories like in novels or chapter books.
 Most stories have text or prose but some can be in poetry form or verses.

 1. What are story elements?

 If you are planning to write a story, then you need to determine the details of these elements so that you write an interesting story.
-Let’s read further to know more about each of these elements.
+Let’s continue reading after watching this video to know more about each of the story elements.

 Characters are those people, animals, or those things around which the story revolves.
 Some stories have many people of all ages in them.
 Folktales and fairy tales have animals, birds, ghosts, fairies, and witches.